sebdei/semantic_search_for_pois/docker/README.md

 # Docker

-This is just a naive docker-compose setup that currently only contains a postgres service.
+This is just a naive docker-compose setup that currently only contains a postgres service and a dummy python environment.

 To run the docker container, you need to [install Docker](https://docs.docker.com/install/) (including docker-compose) and start the Docker daemon.
 Then, open this folder in the command line run the following command: